molo76/molo76.github.io/_posts/2017-07-25-pip_install_mysqlclient_failure.md

 date: 2017-07-25
 ---

-When running [Flask](http://flask.pocoo.org/) and using [SQLAlchemy](https://www.sqlalchemy.org/) to provide a mechanism to update a MariaDB database through Python code I came across a problem with Fedora's implementation of MariaDB, the MySQL alternative that is packaged with Fedora.
+When running [Flask](http://flask.pocoo.org/) and using [SQLAlchemy](https://www.sqlalchemy.org/) to provide a mechanism to update a MariaDB database through Python code I came across a problem with the Fedora 26 implementation of MariaDB, the MySQL alternative that is packaged with Fedora.

 It was while using Flask-Migrate to update the database I came across the following error: